 - Peel the broccoli stalks as best you can.
 The thick peel will keep the broccoli from becoming fully tender, so you want to remove as much as you can.

 - Cut the stalk off of the broccoli, and slice it into long, 1⁄2-inch thick pieces.
 Cut the rest of the broccoli into long, fairly narrow florets (“florets” are the branched clusters at the top of the broccoli) then put it all in a bowl, drizzle it with the oil, and toss well until evenly coated.
 Sprinkle with the salt, and toss to combine.

-- Working quickly and carefully, use the pot holder to remove the baking sheet from the oven.
-Carefully transfer the broccoli to the baking sheet and use the spatula to spread it in an even layer.
+- Once the oven temperature has reached 500 degrees, working quickly and carefully, use the pot holder to remove the baking sheet from the oven.
+Transfer the broccoli to the baking sheet and use the spatula to spread it in an even layer.

 - Return the baking sheet to the oven and roast until the stalks are well browned and tender and the florets are lightly browned, 9 to 11 minutes.
 Serve immediately with the lemon wedges.